 That adjustment is what resets your breathing.
 A slightly inclined head has been shown to open the airway and improve snoring.
 The Nora then gently lowers your head back into a comfortable position.

 This is like a spouse or a partner giving the snorer the elbow or turning them onto their side.

 It stops the snoring for several minutes or longer.
 If snoring starts up again, the Nora simply inflates a second time.

-Click here to buy + free shipping to U.S. and Canada + 30-day money back guarantee!
+Click the button to buy + free shipping to U.S. and Canada + 30-day money back guarantee:

 Here is what you get in the box.